Halitosis is the medical name for bad breath. It describes an unpleasant smell in the breath which is detectable by other people.

 Perhaps you could ask your dentist next time you have a check-up.
 A dentist will normally be able to say if you have bad breath.
 Gum disease is a common cause of halitosis and a dentist will be able to advise on treatment if you have gum disease.

 Some people suggest a simple test which you can do yourself to detect bad breath.
 Lick the inside of your wrist.
 Wait a few seconds for the saliva to dry.
 Then smell the licked part of the wrist.
 If you detect an unpleasant smell, you are likely to have bad breath.

 When to seek further help

-If you have done everything you can in terms of the oral hygiene measures discussed in this leaflet and still have bad breath then see a doctor or dentist.
+If you have done everything you can in terms of the oral hygiene measures discussed in this leaflet and still have halitosis then see a dentist first, and then your doctors if the dentist does not identify any problems.
 You should also see a doctor if you have bad breath associated with other symptoms, such as acid reflux or sinus pain.

 You can see either a doctor or a dentist.
 Usually a dentist would be the first port of call, as they can do a thorough check of your teeth and gums, which are the most common source of the problem.
 If the dentist can't find a cause in your mouth, he or she may suggest you consult a doctor.

 Will I need any tests?

 For most people this won't be necessary.
 You would have an examination of your mouth by your dentist.
 In some cases the dentist may suggest an X-ray to look further at your teeth.
 Your doctor may ask about other symptoms and examine you to look for other causes if the dentist cannot find a cause.
 If this is the case, you may need some tests to assess if you have a less common cause of halitosis.
 This might include:

 - An examination of the inside of your nose with a tube (nasoendoscopy).